dysthesis/dwl-patches/README.md

 ## Reporting Issues
 - Issues with existing patches can be generated here in the dwl-patches [issues].
 Please be sure to "@" reference the patch author in your issue.

-## Creating Patches
-1. Create a [Codeberg] account and fork the [dwl] repository.
-2. Create a branch in your Codeberg `dwl` repository for the patch you are generating and maintaining.

 ## Contributing Patches to `dwl-patches`
 1. If you do not have it already, add the remote for the main dwl repository in your local copy and fetch it:
     `git remote add --fetch upstream https://codeberg.org/dwl/dwl`